Fukaya A_\infty structures associated to Lefschetz fibrations. II: Translations at infinity

 \begin{lemma} There is a neighbourhood $V \subset M$ of $\partial M$, such that the image of any solution $u$ is disjoint from $\Theta(\bC \times V)$. \end{lemma}

 This is again a maximum principle argument, but now used in fibre direction.

 \begin{lemma} There is a constant $C$ such that $\|du\|_{\infty} \leq C$ for any Floer trajectory. \end{lemma}

-\begin{proof} This is a simple Gromov compactness argument, following \cite[Proposition 5.1]{seidel12b}, and we will only give a limited amount of details.
+\begin{proof} This is a simple Gromov compactness argument, following \cite[Proposition 5.1]{seidel12b}, and we will only give limited details.
 Suppose that the result is false.
 After passing to a subsequence, $\|\partial_s u_k\|$ goes to infinity.
 Take points $z_k = (s_k,t_k)$ where $|\partial_s u_k|$ reaches its maximum.

 {\em If the $u_k(z_k)$ remain inside a compact subset of $E$}, one can rescale locally near $z_k$, and get a non-constant pseudo-holomorphic plane as a limit.
 Since we have a priori bounds on the energy, this plane has finite energy, hence extends to a pseudo-holomorphic sphere, in contradiction to exactness. {\em Suppose on the other hand that the $u_k(z_k)$ do not remain inside a compact subset of $E$.} In view of Lemma \ref{th:base-convexity}, one can pass to a subsequence and then assume that $\mathrm{im}(\pi(u_k(z_k)))$ converges to either $+\infty$ or $-\infty$.
-Then, after a translation in imaginary direction over the base, the same argument as before applies, except that the limit lies in $\bC \times M$, and is pseudo-holomorphic for some almost complex structure $i \times J_{M,r}^{\pm}$ (it is here that we use the specific property of our almost complex structures indicated in Figure \ref{fig:j}). \end{proof}
+Then, after a translation in imaginary direction over the base, the same argument as before applies, except that the limit lies in $\bC \times M$, and is pseudo-holomorphic for an almost complex structure $i \times J_{M,\mathrm{re}(y)}^{\pm}$, where $y$ is the coordinate on $\bC$ (it is here that we use the specific property of our almost complex structures indicated in Figure \ref{fig:j}). \end{proof}

 \begin{proposition} There is a compact subset of $E \setminus \partial E$ which contains all Floer trajectories. \end{proposition}

 \begin{proof} Assume that this is not true.
 By Lemmas \ref{th:base-convexity} and \ref{th:fibre-convexity}, there must be a sequence $(u_k)$ of solutions, such that the maximal value of $|\mathrm{im}(\pi(u_k))|$ goes to infinity.
 Because we have an absolute bound on $|\partial_su_k|$ from Lemma \ref{th:gromov}, $u_k(s,1)$ has to spend an increasingly large interval (in $s$) inside the region where Lemma \ref{th:b-energy} applies.
 But that contradicts the a priori bound on the energy. \end{proof}